aws-solutions-library-samples/guidance-for-supporting-video-analysis-as-a-service-on-aws/source/edge/DEVELOPMENT.md

 This crate uses the tracing crate for logging.
 See the link for additional details.

+#### Setting the Logger

+The logger is set through specific environment variables.

+The default behavior of the logger will be to log to the filesystem.
+However, if the PRINT_LOGS_TO_TERMINAL environment variable is set to any non-null value the logs will print to the terminal.

+The default log level is error but by setting the LOG_LEVEL environment variable the log level can be set with the following values:
+1. DEBUG
+2. INFO
+3. WARN
+4. ERROR (default, variable does not exist)
+5. OFF

+See https://docs.rs/tracing/latest/tracing/struct.Level.html for more details.

 ### Formatter

 This project uses the `Rustfmt` tool to format all rust files.
 IDEs can be configured to format on save or you can format all files in the project by running the `cargo fmt` command.